healthykitchen101/healthykitchen101.com/blenders/reviews/best/immersion-blenders.md

 Furthermore, although it can create mayonnaise, the extended blending time coupled with suction problems at the container's bottom make it less efficient compared to blenders equipped with a whisk attachment.

 The Vitamix's interface is user-friendly, with two front buttons for 5 different speeds.
 The whole blender is solidly constructed from stainless steel, ensuring reduced wear and tear.
 Despite its slightly larger dimensions at 17.5 inches tall and 3 inches wide, it's not unwieldy.
 Weighing 3.2 pounds, it's on the heavier side, but its ergonomic rubber-coated handle ensures comfortable and easy maneuvering.

 3\.
+Best Immersion/Mixer Combo: Ninja Foodi Power Mixer System Blender

+*   High-quality construction with upscale feel
+*   A generous set of included accessories
+*   A lot of user-friendly features
+*   Excels at a wide range of tasks

+*   Larger-than-average blending wand’s head
+*   Rather heavy

+The Ninja CI101 Foodi shines in kitchens where culinary creativity is a priority and space isn't a constraint.
+More than a blender, it's a comprehensive kitchen multi-tool that **handles everything** from pureeing to beating to dough kneading.
+However, if you have limited space or simpler cooking needs, its size and complexity may be unnecessary.

+Similar to the two previous products we reviewed, the Ninja impressed us with top-notch testing performances, churning out near-perfect results.
+In particular, it quickly created a **flawless puréed soup** in an astonishing 30 seconds.
+The final product was not just smooth but also impeccably uniform in texture.
+The blender also **fared well** in preparing frozen fruit smoothies, though the process took nearly three minutes.

+As a **professional-grade performer for aeration tasks**,  the Ninja CI101 Foodi also excelled at making mayonnaise and whipping egg whites.
+The inclusion of well-designed beaters leads us to believe that it might even be effective at preparing dough for baked goods.

+Design-wise, the blender exudes luxury with its sleek, modern build.
+Beyond its **intuitive controls** and **user-friendly attachments**, its blade guard, crafted from a non-metallic material, is a thoughtful feature.
+It addresses the common complaint of scratched pots and pans that stems from all-metal models like the Braun MQ7035X.

+4\.
 Best Cordless: KitchenAid Cordless KHBBV53 Hand Blender

 *   It can quick-charge in only 20 minutes
 *   A beaker is included for greater convenience